Guild of One-Name Studies

 Another book, 'Middle English Surnames of Occupation' by Fransor Lund, published in 1935, explains how le was used interchangeably with the but had dropped out of use by the end of the fourteenth century.
 Lund confirms that deye meant a baker, a maker of cheese or butter or a dairyman.
 He cites the example of Rob le Deye in 1333.

 In London in 1593, the parish register in St Saviour's Church, Southwark records the baptism of John Hubleday, the son of John Hubleday, a waterman.
-A waterman would have been someone who rowed people across the Thames and it is an intriguing thought that Shakespeare was working in Southwark at this time and would have frequently needed to cross the river . . .
+The Token Books of St Saviour include a record of John Hubledaye and his family paying rent between 1594 and 1627 for rooms in Clink Liberty and Paris Garden, which was the area we now call Bankside and which was where Shakespeare's theatre, The Globe, opened in 1599.
+A waterman was someone who rowed people across the Thames and it is an intriguing thought that Shakespeare might once have been in John Hubleday's boat as for much of this time Shakespeare lived across the river from his theatre.

 William Robert Hubbleday, born in 1843, my great great grandfather, was an insignificant private soldier in the 4th Battalion of the Military Train who, probably much to his surprise, found himself sailing to the other side of the world in 1863 to fight the Maoris in the Third New Zealand War.
 By a fortunate coincidence, I happened to find his campaign medal inscribed with his name in an auction of militaria in 2007.
 Until that time, I had not even known he was in the army.
 His brother, Robert, born in 1851, had a less impressive life story.
 He deserted from the Royal Artillery in 1872, lived as a tramp and was arrested for stealing money from a pub.
 In 1902 he was placed on the police register of habitual criminals and spent eight months in Wormwood Scrubs.